-Glenbrook planning overlays
+Glenbrook flood map & planning overlays

 A planning-constraint profile of Glenbrook (Blue Mountains, NSW) - 7.3 km², mapped from live council and state overlay data.
 This suburb is highly constrained.